 Matt joined 3d as a Manager in 3d NorCal.
 In July of 2018, he was promoted to the Director of the NorCal Market.

-Matt comes to us from the University of Alabama where he served as their head lacrosse coach.
+Prior to 3d, Matt was the head men's lacrosse coach at the University of Alabama.
 Matt had the pleasure of coaching his brother Chris, Alabama's all-time leader in points, goals, and assists and two All-Conference honors.

 Prior to Alabama, Matt spent his summers (2011-2014) coaching and running camps throughout the southeast for LB3 Lacrosse.
-This past year, Matt served as the Director of 84 Lacrosse based out of Long Island.
+Matt served as the Director of 84 Lacrosse based out of Long Island.
 Throughout his time in the club lacrosse circuit, Matt has trained/mentored many Division I recruits.

 As an undergrad, Matt played for Johns Hopkins University (2010) and UMass (2011-2013).
 After college, Matt was picked up by the New York Lizards in the 2015 player pool.